pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 * In-text numeric citations are a number inside square brackets, followed by an underscore, e.g. ``[1]_``.
-* To include a DOI, you can use the existing ``:doi:`` `Sphinx role <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html>`_, followed by the DOI string inside a set of backticks.
+* To include a DOI, you can use pvlib's custom ``:doi:`` `Sphinx role <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html>`_, followed by the DOI inside a set of backticks.

 .. _building-the-documentation: